timigod/api_doc/source/protocol/car_parking.html.md

       <code class="field">radius</code>
       <div class="type required">required</div>
     </td>
-    <td>Radius in meters around the search coordinates to search.
+    <td>Radius in meters around the search coordinates to limit the search to.
 Specified as an integer</td>
   </tr>
   <tr>
     <td>